kahlan/kahlan/docs/README.md

     expect(isset($interfaces['Traversable']))->toBe(true); //Comes with `'Iterator'` });
 ```

+As well as `'uses'` to test your traits directly:

 ```php
 it("stubs an instance using a trait", function() {
     $stub = Stub::create(['uses' => 'spec\mock\plugin\stub\HelloTrait']);